auriocus/VecTcl/Experiments/multimedia.md

 For the talk, a [demo application](https://github.com/auriocus/VecTcl/blob/master/demo/vectcl2015demo.tcl) was prepared which allows to manipulate an image by a VecTcl expression.
 To try it, open a small image, select a code preset (e.g. Daytime or Wiggle) and pull the sliders at the bottom underneath the code window.
-Click the image below link below for a video demonstration of the program.
+Click the image below for a video demonstration of the program.
 [![Screenshot of the image processing demonstration]({{site.baseurl}}/images/EuroTcl_2015_image_processing_demo.png)](http://youtu.be/88J0tVFE_ic)